yaweige/ggpcp/README.md

-R package for creating parallel coordinate plots in the ggplot2 framework
+R package for creating generalized parallel coordinate plots in the ggplot2 framework

 ```r